 Using a Flag Variable

-One simple method to check whether a number is prime is by using a flag variable.
-This approach involves iterating through all numbers up to the given number and checking for divisibility.
+It is a simple method to check if a number is prime using a flag variable.
+This approach involves checking for repetition and division through all numbers up to the given number.

 Code Example